 Please arrive promptly for a short briefing on the day at 9.30am.
 Fishing will start at 10am through to 2pm.
 If you are leaving your child, please ensure you leave a contact number and that you arrive to collect them at 2pm.
 We will share a photo session of a small selection of the fish that have been caught that day and share in their enjoyment!
 Latest arrival time 2.15pm please.

-A further 4 days titled “Family Days” are also shown.
-These are introductory days in the school holidays where people who have never fished, can come down for an hour or two to see if they would like to take up angling.
+Additional sessions called “Family Days” are also shown.
+These are introductory days in the school holidays where people who have never fished, can come down for half an hour (or more depending on numbers) to see if they would like to take up angling.
 These are entirely separate from the main teaching days.

 Details on how to find each of the venues can be found <HERE>